Your first year: an overview

 • Your Data management plan should be in place by Transfer for doctoral candidates, or equivalent milestone for other candidates.
 The Library also offers training and a template

-• Remember that the University does not permit PGRs to study on a remote basis (unless stated in the Programme of Study or approved by the School in a Change of Study Location)
+• Remember that the University does not permit PGRs to study on a remote basis (unless stated in the Programme of Study or approved by the school in a Change of Study Location

 • You should also refer to the information about support and guidance available within your school or faculty in the Graduate School SharePoint area

-The Doctoral College runs monthly Meet & Greet sessions for both new and existing PGRs.
+The Doctoral College runs Meet & Greet sessions for both new and existing PGRs.
 These sessions are a chance for you to meet Doctoral College staff, staff from other support services (such as Counselling and Wellbeing services, the Careers Service, International Student Office and Leeds University Union) and academic staff, as well as other PGRs.

 All Meet & Greet dates, as well as news, events and opportunities, are advertised on the PGR Teams space and the Doctoral College Events calendar

-The first 6 months
+The first six months

 Progress reviews are different to supervision meetings and enable you to take stock of where you are in your research plan, your progress so far, and what remains to be completed.
 You will have an opportunity to comment on any issues which may have adversely affected your progress.
 Your supervisor will then provide an assessment of the overall progress, progress against the training plan and comment on English language written and communication skills.
-You can find more information about the requirements for the First formal progress review on the First Formal Progress Review page of the For Students website
+You can find more information about the requirements on the First Formal Progress Review page of the For Students website

 In addition to the review it is important that you keep up to date with key progression requirements.